Introduction: Export Sugar

 The National Program of Organic Production (NPOP), through the APEDA, sets regulations for the APEDA authorization of sugar products, organic sugar, etc. The organic food registration process is followed through a separate registration mechanism and accreditation system.
 The applicant is required to furnish information about the exporting goods, including quantity, value, name and address of overseas buyers, etc., and a certificate of origin that shall be issued by the additional DGFT.

-- Export Release Order (EROs)
+- Export Release Orders (EROs)

 As per the recent amendment, sugar mills and exporters require Export Release Orders (EROs) from the Directorate of Sugar, Department of Food and Public Distribution (DFPD).
 The objective of the DFPD is to ensure the food security of the country through the efficient distribution and procurement of food grains, the maintenance of stock and storage, and the maintenance of stock prices of food grains.
-The government has started several policies through this department for the wellbeing of the farmers, the Minimum Support Price Mechanism, the distribution of food grains to BPL households and households through the Anyodaya Anna Yojana (AAY), and the establishment of Panchayati Raj Institutions in the Public Distribution System (PDS).
+The government has started several policies through this department for the well-being of the farmers, the Minimum Support Price Mechanism, the distribution of food grains to BPL households and households through the Anyodaya Anna Yojana (AAY), and the establishment of Panchayati Raj Institutions in the Public Distribution System (PDS).

 The restriction imposed by the government led to an export release order under certain conditions from the Directorate of Sugar through the National Single Window System portal.